-DA to share new details from proceedings after grand jury hears Daniel Callihan, Victoria Cox murder case
+Grand jury indicts Daniel Callihan, Victoria Cox in Loranger murder, kidnapping case

 Latest Weather Blog

-DA to share new details from proceedings after grand jury hears Daniel Callihan, Victoria Cox murder case
+Grand jury indicts Daniel Callihan, Victoria Cox in Loranger murder, kidnapping case

-LORANGER - A grand jury met Thursday morning to hear the Tangipahoa Parish cases of Daniel Callihan and Victoria Cox after the alleged murder of a Loranger woman and her 4-year-old daughter.
+LORANGER - A grand jury in Tangipahoa Parish indicted Daniel Callihan and Victoria Cox in the death of a Loranger woman and her 4-year-old daughter, as well as the kidnapping of the 4-year-old and her 6-year-old sister.

-After the hearing, 21st District Attorney Scott Perrilloux hosted a meeting regarding the grand jury's initial proceedings.

-Both Callihan and Cox were arrested and are being charged with capital murder and sexual battery in Jackson, Mississippi.
+Callihan was indicted on two counts of first-degree murder, as well as one count each of aggravated kidnapping of a child and second-degree kidnapping.
+Cox was indicted on one count each of first-degree murder, accessory after the fact to first-degree murder, aggravated kidnapping of a child and second-degree kidnapping.

 According to reports, Callihan killed Callie Brunett, in her home.
 He stole Callie's car and her two daughters Erin and Jalie Brunett, and took off with Cox.
 Erin was killed in Mississippi, and Jalie was injured and brought to the hospital.